top of page

 Cost: $0.00

-For three months, from September to November or February to April, teens will learn both the Anxiety to Calm and Youth Pathways to Happiness courses (6-weeks each) using theatre games, exercises and activities.
+For three months, from September to November or February to April, teens will learn both the Anxiety to Calm and Youth Pathways to Happiness courses using theatre games, exercises, improv, and roleplay.
 Teens will meet in Red Deer at either the YMCA of Northern Alberta (Wed) or at the Parkland Mall (Thu), once a week after school for 90-min from 5:30-7:00.
-Sessions are structured to gradually build participants’ confidence, coping skills, and self-expression.

 Thank you to the YMCA of Northern Alberta, and Parkland Mall for generously donating space for our programming.
 Thank you to the Red Deer Primary Care Network for curriculum use, and support.